VR-25/acc/README.md

 `acc -le` exports all acc logs, plus Magisk's and extras to `/data/media/0/acc-$device_codename.tar.gz`.
 The logs do not contain any personal information and are never automatically sent to the developer.
-Automatic exporting happens under specific conditions (refer back to `NOTES/TIPS FOR FRONT-END DEVELOPERS > Exit Codes`).
+Automatic exporting happens under specific conditions (refer back to `SETUP/USAGE > Terminal Commands > Exit Codes`).

 ### Restore Default Config